Ahmet Haliti

-Ahmet Haliti (born 29 September 1988) is a Kosovo Albanian professional footballer who plays as a defender for Kosovan club Prishtina.
+Ahmet Haliti (born 29 September 1988) is a Kosovar former professional footballer who last played as a defender for Kosovan club Feronikeli.

 Club career

 Besa Kavajë

 On 18 January 2014, Haliti signed to Albanian Superliga side Besa Kavajë.
 On 1 February 2014, he made his debut in a 2–2 home draw against Laçi after being named in the starting line-up.

 Bylis Ballsh

 On 13 August 2015, Haliti signed to Albanian Superliga side Bylis Ballsh.
 On 23 August 2015, he made his debut in a 2–0 away defeat against Kukësi after being named in the starting line-up.

 Feronikeli

 On 27 May 2016, Haliti signed to Football Superleague of Kosovo side Feronikeli.

 Return to Prishtina

-On 28 May 2018, Haliti returned to Football Superleague of Kosovo club Prishtina after playing for Feronikeli for three years, where he signed a one year contract with the club.
+On 28 May 2018, Haliti returned to Football Superleague of Kosovo club Prishtina after playing for Feronikeli for three years, where he signed a one-year contract with the club.

 International career

 On 22 January 2018.
 Haliti received a call-up from Kosovo for the friendly match against Azerbaijan.
 The match however was cancelled two days later, which prolonged his debut.